henriksommerfeld/blog-hugo/content/article/2025-02-14-test-in-transaction-with-hono/index.md

 ---
 title: 'Test in Database Transaction with Hono'
 url: 'test-in-database-transation-with-hono'
-date: 2025-02-13
+date: 2025-02-14
 draft: false
-description: ''
-summary: ''
+description: 'I’m currently working on a service that’s basically an API implemented in Hono running on NodeJs backed by a Postgres database.
+Since we prefer to implement data validation as close to the source as possible in my team, we need a way to test the whole service with the database included, rather than mocked...'
+summary: 'I’m currently working on a service that’s basically an API implemented in Hono running on NodeJs backed by a Postgres database.
+Since we prefer to implement data validation as close to the source as possible in my team, we need a way to test the whole service with the database included, rather than mocked...'
 tags: [testing, postgres,typescript, javascript,nodejs]
 categories: [coding]
 ---
-TODO: we eller I?
-TODO: txid_current()

 I'm currently working on a service that's basically an {{<API />}} implemented in [Hono][1] running on [NodeJs][2] backed by a [Postgres][3] database.
 Since we prefer to implement data validation as close to the source as possible in my team, we need a way to test the whole service with the database included, rather than mocked.
 See my previous post [Databases as a Dev Tool][4] for an expanded description of this thinking.

 ## The code to test

-This is the endpoint we're going to use as an example:
+This is the endpoint I'm going to use as an example:

 ``` typescript
 import { zValidator } from '@hono/zod-validator'